Smashing Newsletter: Issue #80

 There is probably nothing more inspiring than watching other creative designers and craftsmen in their creative process.
 Designer and traditional sign-writer David A. Smith48 is one of these passionate artists whose enthusiasm is contagious.
-Filmmaker Danny Cooke has captured Smith’s love for the special but nearly forgotten turn-of-the-century craft of creating reverse glass signs and gilded mirrors in a stunning 20-minute film.
+Filmmaker Danny Cooke49 has captured Smith’s love for the special but nearly forgotten turn-of-the-century craft of creating reverse glass signs and gilded mirrors in a stunning 20-minute film.

 The authors in this newsletter are: Talita Telma-Stöckle (tts), Jan Constantin (jc), Esther Arends (ea), Melanie Lang (ml), Cosima Mielke (cm), Iris Lješnjanin (il), Vitaly Friedman (vf), Sven Lennartz (sl), Christiane Rosenberger (research), Elja Friedman (tools), Clarissa Peterson (proofreading).

 - 4 https://twitter.com/SmashingLibrary